-- 2. A vapor handling system that directs the vapor to a fuel gas system; or - 3.
-Other equipment of an efficiency equal to or greater than paragraph (4)(B)1. or 2. of this rule if approved by the staff director. - (C) Owners or operators of loading installations shall keep complete records documenting the number of delivery vessels loaded and their owners.
-Records shall be kept for two (2) years and shall be made available to the staff director upon request. - (D) This section shall not apply to a loading installation whose average monthly throughput of gasoline is less than or equal to one hundred twenty thousand (120,000) gallons when averaged over the most recent calendar year, provided that the installation loads gasoline by submerged loading. - 1.
-To maintain the exemption, these installations shall submit to the staff director on a form supplied by the department by February 1 of each year, a report stating gasoline throughput for each month of the previous calendar year.
-After the effective date of this rule, any revision to the department supplied forms will be presented to the regulated community for a forty-five (45)-day comment period. - 2.
-Delivery vessels purchased after December 31, 1995, shall be Stage I equipped. - 3.
-A loading installation that fails to meet the requirements of the exemption for one (1) calendar year shall not qualify for the exemption again. - 4.
-To maintain the exemption owners or operators shall maintain records of gasoline throughput and gasoline delivery. - 5.
-Delivery vessels operated by an exempt installation shall not deliver to Stage I controlled tanks unless the delivery vessel is equipped with and employs Stage I controls.

-(5) Gasoline Transfer.

-- (A) No owner or operator of a gasoline storage tank or delivery vessel shall cause or permit the transfer of gasoline from a delivery vessel into a gasoline storage tank with a capacity greater than five-hundred (500) gallons unless- - 1.
-The storage tank is equipped with a submerged fill pipe extending unrestricted to within six inches (6") of the bottom of the tank, and not touching the bottom of the tank, or the storage tank is equipped with a system that allows a bottom fill condition; - 2.
-All storage tank caps and fittings are vapor-tight when gasoline transfer is not taking place; and - 3.
-Each storage tank is vented via a conduit that is-

-- A. At least two inches (2") inside diameter; - B. At least twelve feet (12') in height above grade; and - C. Equipped with a pressure/vacuum valve that is CARB certified at three inches water column pressure/eight inches water column vacuum (3"wcp/8"wcv) except when the owner or operator provides documentation that the system is CARB certified for a different valve and will not function properly with a 3"wcp/8"wcv valve. - (B) Stationary storage tanks having a volume greater than one thousand (1,000) gallons shall also be equipped with a Stage I vapor recovery system and the delivery vessels to these tanks shall be in compliance with section (6) of this rule. - 1.
-The vapor recovery system shall collect no less than ninety percent (90%) by volume of the vapors displaced from the stationary storage tank during gasoline transfer and shall return the vapors via a vapor-tight return line to the delivery vessel.
-After the effective date of this rule, all coaxial systems shall be equipped with poppeted fittings. - 2.
-A delivery vessel shall be refilled only at installations complying with the provisions of section (4) of this rule. - 3.
-This section shall not be construed to prohibit safety valves or other devices required by governmental regulations. - (C) No owner or operator of a gasoline delivery vessel shall cause or permit the transfer of gasoline from a delivery vessel into a storage tank with a capacity greater than one thousand (1,000) gallons unless- - 1.
-The owner or operator employs one (1) vapor line per product line during the transfer.
-The staff director may approve other delivery systems upon submittal to the department of test data demonstrating compliance with paragraph (5)(B)1. of this rule; - 2.
-The vapor hose(s) employed is no less than three inches (3") inside diameter; and - 3.
-The product hose(s) employed is no more than four inches (4") inside diameter. - (D) The owner or operator of stationary storage tanks subject to this section shall keep records documenting the vessel owners and number of delivery vessels unloaded by each owner.
-Records shall be kept for two (2) years and shall be made available to the staff director within five (5) days of a request.
-The owner or operator shall retain on-site copies of the loading ticket, manifest or delivery receipt for each grade of product received, subject to examination by the staff director upon request.
-If a delivery receipt is retained rather than a manifest or loading ticket, the delivery ticket shall bear the following information: vendor name, date of delivery, quan-
+- B. A vapor handling system that directs the vapor to a fuel gas system; or - C. Other equipment of an efficiency equal to or greater than subparagraph (3)(B)2.A. or B. of this rule if approved by the staff director. - 3.
+Reporting and record keeping shall be per subsection (4)(B) of this rule. - (C) Gasoline Transfer. - 1.
+No owner or operator of a gasoline storage tank or delivery vessel shall cause or permit the transfer of gasoline from a delivery vessel into a gasoline storage tank with a capacity greater than five hundred (500) gallons unless- - A. The storage tank is equipped with a submerged fill pipe extending unrestricted to within six inches (6") of the bottom of the tank, and not touching the bottom of the tank, or the storage tank is equipped with a system that allows a bottom fill condition; - B. All storage tank caps and fittings are vapor-tight when gasoline transfer is not taking place; and - C. Each storage tank is vented via a conduit that is- - (I) At least two inches (2") inside diameter; and - (II) At least twelve feet (12') in height above grade; and - (III) Equipped with a pressure/vacuum valve that is CARB certified and MO/PETP approved at three inches water column pressure/eight inches water column vacuum (3"wcp/8"wcv) except when the owner or operator provides documentation that the system is CARB certified or MO/PETP approved for a different valve and will not function properly with a 3"wcp/8"wcv valve.
+Initial fueling of motor vehicle systems and ancillary refueling systems previous MO/PETP approval applies for pressure/vacuum values. - 2.
+Stationary storage tanks having a volume greater than one thousand (1,000) and less than forty thousand (40,000) gallons shall also be equipped with a Stage I vapor recovery system that has a collection efficiency of ninety-eight percent (98%) that is based on MO/PETP, and the delivery vessels to these tanks shall be in compliance with subsection (3)(D) of this rule. - A. The vapor recovery system shall collect no less than ninety-eight percent (98%) by volume of the vapors displaced from the stationary storage tank during gasoline transfer and shall return the vapors via a vapor-tight return line to the delivery vessel.
+All fill ports and vapor ports shall have Mo/PETP poppeted fittings. - B. A delivery vessel shall be reloaded only at installations complying with the provisions of subsection (3)(B) of this rule.